fagiolini/fagiolini.github.io/_posts/2021-01-22-lentil-lasagna.md

 ---
 ### for the lentil ragù

-0. if you want to make the cooking faster, or if you are using big lentils, soak them in advance for at least 5 hours.
+0. if you want to make the cooking faster, or if you are using big lentils, soak the lentils in advance for at least 5 hours.

 1. mince the onions, the carrot and the celery. to make it faster, we used a blender.